By February 1998, 48 percent of the reemployed workers who were displaced from their jobs in 1995-96 were working in the same industry as before.

 Statistics here are for "long-tenured workers"—those who had been in their jobs for 3 years or longer.
 Displaced workers lose their jobs because their plants or companies close down or move, their positions or shifts are abolished, or their employers do not have enough work for them to do.

 These data are from a February 1998 supplement to the Current Population Survey.
 Note that the percentages in the chart are for displaced workers employed at the time of the survey.
 Find more information on displacement in "Worker displacement in the mid-1990s," by Steven Hipple, Monthly Labor Review, July 1999.

-Bureau of Labor Statistics, U.S. Department of Labor, The Editor's Desk, Incidence of displaced workers becoming reemployed in the same industry on the Internet at http://www.bls.gov/opub/ted/1999/oct/wk2/art01.htm (visited July 28, 2014).
+Bureau of Labor Statistics, U.S. Department of Labor, The Economics Daily, Incidence of displaced workers becoming reemployed in the same industry at https://www.bls.gov/opub/ted/1999/oct/wk2/art01.htm (visited December 07, 2023).